nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Deleting a Session while all Sessions are being shown.

+   1. Prerequisites: There should be at least 1 Session in the Session List.

    1. Test case: `sdel 1 f/` <br>
       Expected: The 1st Session in the Session List will be deleted alongside all Schedules associated to the Session. <br>
       Details of the deleted Session is shown in the status message.